petersulyok/smfc/README.md

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.jpg" align="center" width="500">

-Additional notes on changing fan levels:
+In order to avoid/minimize the unnecessary change of fan levels the service employs the following steps:

- 1. When the service adjusts the fan rotation speed, it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
+ 1. When the service adjusts the fan rotation speed then it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
- 2. There is also a sensitivity threshold parameter (`sensitivity=`) for temperature changes.
-If the temperature change is below this value then control logic will not react at all.
+ 2. There is a sensitivity threshold parameter (`sensitivity=`) for the fan control logic.
+If the temperature change is below this value then the service will not react at all.
  3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
 The bigger polling time in a zone the lower frequency of changing of the fan speed.

-#### 1.2 Swapped zones
+#### 3. Swapped zones
 In some cases it is useful to swap IPMI zones.
 In this way the fans `FAN1, FAN2, ...` will cool the HD zone and the fans `FANA, FANB, ...` will cool the CPU zone.
 This feature could be useful if you need more fans for the HD zone since Super Micro motherboards have more fan connectors in the CPU zone usually.
 This feature can be enabled with `[IPMI] swapped_zones=True` configuration parameter, in default it is disabled.

-#### 1.3 Standby guard
+#### 4. Standby guard
 For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions:

  - SATA hard disks are organized into a RAID array